overscopestudio/overscopestudio.github.io/amsBlog.md

 }
 ```

-Now I was just case of adding StopAudio and pretty much doing the same.
+Now it was just case of adding StopAudio and pretty much doing the same.

 ```
 void AudioManager::StopAudio(float fadeOutLength)